simondev65/Cribl_Search_windows_OS/README.md

 ## About this Pack

+This is for Cribl Search.

-This pack assumes you are receiving Windows event logs in XML or classic format, in an unparsed format.
-It is the easiest way to use this pack.
+This pack assumes you are receiving Windows event logs in XML or classic format, in an unparsed format (recommended).
+* Data collection can be done with [Cribl Edge](https://docs.cribl.io/edge/usecase-windows-observability/) or third party (Elastic agent, NXlog, Splunk UF...)
-* However, you could also parse the events to json before sending to the lake and search.
-If you do so, set a json datatype to your dataset.
+* If you decide to parse the events to json before sending to the lake and search : set a json datatype to your dataset.